1810s: War of 1812

 In 1812, the United States declared war on Britain in the War of 1812.
 The U.S. reasons for war included the humiliation in the "Chesapeake incident" of 1807, continued British impressment of American sailors into the Royal Navy, restrictions on trade with France, and arming hostile American Indians in Ohio and the western territories.
 United States President James Madison signed a declaration of war on June 18, 1812.

 The United States conducted two failed invasion attempts in 1812, first by General William Hull across the Detroit River into what is now Windsor, Ontario, and a second offensive at the Niagara peninsula.
-A major American success came in 1813, when the American Navy destroyed the British fleet on Lake Erie, and forced the British and their American Indian allies to retreat back toward Niagara.
+A major American success came in 1813, when the American Navy destroyed the British fleet on Lake Erie, and forced the British and their American Indian allies to retreat toward Niagara.
 They were intercepted and destroyed by General William Henry Harrison at the Battle of the Thames in October 1813.
 Tecumseh, the leader of the tribal confederation, was killed, and his Indian coalition disintegrated.

 At sea, the powerful Royal Navy blockaded much of the coastline, conducting frequent raids.
 The most famous episode was a series of British raids on the shores of Chesapeake Bay, including an attack on Washington that resulted in the British burning of the White House, the Capitol, the Navy Yard, and other public buildings, in the "Burning of Washington" in 1814.

 Once Napoleon was defeated in 1814, France and Britain became allies and Britain ended the trade restrictions and the impressment of American sailors.
 Running out of reasons for war and stuck in a military stalemate, the two countries signed the Treaty of Ghent on December 24, 1814.
 News of the peace treaty took two months to reach the U.S., during which fighting continued.
 In this interim, the British made one last major invasion, attempting to capture New Orleans, but were decisively defeated with very heavy losses by General Andrew Jackson at the Battle of New Orleans in January 1815.
 The ending of the war opened a long era of peaceful relations between the United States and the British Empire.